nanaynaomi/Operating-Systems-1-Portfolio-Assignment/README.md

 Portfolio assignment from my Operating Systems 1 class.
 Submitted in February 2021.
 Received a perfect score.

 ## Assignment Instructions Basic Summary:
-In this assignment I was tasked to write smallsh, my own shell in C. smallsh should implement a subset of features of well-known shells, such as bash.
+In this assignment I was tasked to write smallsh, my own shell in C. Smallsh should implement a subset of features of well-known shells, such as bash.
 The program should

 1. Provide a prompt for running commands
 2. Handle blank lines and comments, which are lines beginning with the # character